RHIT-CSSE/csse332/Homework/VirtualMemoryLab2/README.md

 # Step 3: Basic forking

 Now that we've got the basics down we can implement fork.
+Please write a new function `fork_forth` to do this part.
 The basic idea of fork is quite simple:

 1. When a process intends to fork, find a new fork slot to